 7 TV Shows/Movies that Highlight Forensic Accountants

-Forensic accounting is a fast-growing specialty area of law enforcement.
+Forensic accounting1 is a fast-growing specialty area of law enforcement.
 Accountants in this field use their financial expertise to analyze business and tax records in search of any evidence of corruption, embezzlement, or any other illegal activity or peculiarities that pertain to ongoing investigations.
 Oftentimes they are CPAs who most often work with state or federal law enforcement, such as the FBI or the Secret Service, or for large accounting firms or other companies.
-The job title sounds obscure, but their unique skill set is indispensable in cases of fraud, tax evasion, or other forms of white-collar crime.
-Still not convinced that accounting can be exciting?
+The job title sounds obscure, but their unique skill set is indispensable in cases of fraud, tax evasion, or other forms of white collar crime.
+Still not convinced that becoming a forensic accountant can be exciting?
 Here are some movies and TV shows that feature the kind of criminal activity typically investigated by forensic accountants.

 This drama stars Michael Douglas, Charlie Sheen, and Daryl Hannah.
 Sheen plays Bud Fox, a young, hungry stockbroker who is eager to rise through the ranks.
 His hero is a legendary Wall Street broker named Gordon Gekko (Douglas), who ends up taking Bud under his wing and the two get involved in illegal insider trading using information Bud had obtained from a casual conversation with his father.